zakaria0aladem/portfolio/_pages/about.md

   - /about.html
 ---

-I’m a Robotics & Mechatronics Engineer focusing on robotics, embedded systems, and practical machine intelligence.
+I’m a Robotics & Mechatronics Engineer focusing on robotics, Physical AI, and practical machine intelligence.

-🔬 I’m passionate about robotics, system integration, industrial automation, and real-world AI, especially where hardware, sensing, and autonomy intersect.
+I’m passionate about robotics, system integration, industrial automation, and real-world AI, especially where hardware, sensing, and autonomy intersect.

 I enjoy guiding others into the world of engineering, robotics, and technical leadership through workshops, mentoring, and community projects.

 # What I Do

-I currently work across robotics, embedded systems, and applied AI, building deployable systems.
+I am currently doing a masters in mechatronics engineering in the American University in Sharjah with a focus on Robotics, Control and Physics Informed AI.

 # Hands-On Projects & Engineering Work